 Governance in relation to UK taxation

 Ultimate responsibility for the Group’s tax strategy, tax compliance, and tax risk management rests with the Board.
 Tax risk management is the responsibility of the Finance function of the Group, which is overseen by the Audit Committee.
 Executive management of tax risk is delegated by the Board to the Chief Financial Officer (“CFO”).
 The CFO ensures the Group’s tax obligations are understood, complied with, and managed appropriately.
-Day to day responsibility is delegated by the CFO to the Finance Director, who reports to the CFO.
+Day to day responsibility is delegated by the CFO to the Head of Finance, who reports to the CFO.

 Tax Risk Management and Compliance